-Digital Switchover: Over 100 Channels Sign On to Broadcast Free-to-Air Content
+Digital Switchover: Over 100 Channels Sign on to Broadcast Free-to-Air Content

 The DSO project, launched in 2008 following the Geneva 2006 Agreement (GE06), has been a vital part of the federal government’s plan to modernise broadcasting.

-The statement noted that the objectives have always been clear, which is to deliver high-quality pictures and sound, free up valuable spectrum space (the “digital dividend”) for the growth of high-speed broadband in the 700 MHz and 800 MHz bands, and create a dynamic platform for Nigeria’s creative economy.
+The statement said the objectives had always been clear: to deliver high-quality pictures and sound, free up valuable spectrum space (the “digital dividend”) for the growth of high-speed broadband in the 700 MHz and 800 MHz bands, and create a dynamic platform for Nigeria’s creative economy.

-According to the NBC, with deadlines missed and billions of naira spent, there was little to show for it at the national level, noting however, that the narrative is changing swiftly.
+NBC said with deadlines missed and billions of naira spent, there was little to show for it at the national level, stating, however, that the narrative is changing swiftly.

-The NBC observed that in a decisive move to break the deadlock, President Bola Tinubu approved a new ₦10 billion fund in August 2024, pointing iut that this financial injection paved the way for a radical new strategy unveiled in late May 2025.
+NBC observed that in a decisive move to break the deadlock, President Bola Tinubu approved a new N10 billion fund in August 2024, pointing out that this financial injection paved the way for a radical new strategy unveiled in late May 2025.

 “The Digital Switchover is Nigeria’s sign of progress.
 It unlocks a future of clearer information, greater opportunity, and stronger connections for every citizen.